Dimillian/DMGesturedNavigationController/README.md

 Those methods are documented.
 The new thing is that you can freely add or remove a VC in the stack and navigate to it.

+###DMGesturedChildViewControllerNotifications

+DMGesturedNavigationController provide a protocol for you to implement if you wish.
+You can implement the methods provided by this protocol, so you will be notified at the right time when your view controller become active, resign active etc…

+You Should use thode methods instead of Apple one (viewDidAppear…) when working with a DMGesturedNavigationController.

 ##Know issues
 1. The navigation bar stack is bugged when animated if you do too much transitions simultaneously.
 3. The bottom toolbar is not implemented.